JustusAdam/justusadam.github.io/_drafts/a-flawed-argument.md

 I should preface by saying that I do not know Mr. Wehner.
 I have never met him, I harbor no ill will against Mr. Wehner nor against his faith, his opinions or Christians in general.
 I only take issue with some (okay, lets be frank **most**) of his arguments in the opinion piece.
-My main concern is that many of his "arguemnts" are phrased in a seemingly reasonable way.
+My main concern is that many of his "arguments" are phrased in a seemingly reasonable way.
 As if to logically construct some conclusion.
 In his mind, I'm sure, those arguments and conclusions seem perfectly sound.
 I will however attempt to deconstruct the narrative and point out the flaws and (in my opinion **gaping**) logical holes in it.